 These requirements are the origin of the expression “signed, sealed and delivered”.

-However in most cases, legislation should be referred to for specific requirements on creating a valid deed.
+However, in most cases, you should check legislation for specific requirements for creating a valid deed.
 These requirements are dependant on relevant laws for each state and territory and for the type of deed involved.

-It’s important to refer to the legislation specific to your state as the failure to duly execute a deed means that the deed is unenforceable.
-The requirements for executing deeds are much more stringent than that for contracts and it’s important to seek specific advice if you are unsure about how to execute a deed or whether a deed is required for a particular situation.
+It is important to refer to the legislation specific to your state as the failure to duly execute a deed means that the deed is unenforceable.
+The requirements for executing deeds are much more stringent than that for contracts.
+Therefore, you should seek specific advice if you are unsure about how to execute a deed or whether you need a deed for a particular situation.